Skip to main content

 boolean (default false) Click here for demo

-Pass true to enabled logging debug information with the onLog function.
+Enables debug logging with the onLog function.

 onLog